 Mortality and Time Function in Photographs

-Photographs captures moments or images from different time, it can be a means for showing how things have changed through time.
+Photographs capture moments or images from different times, it can be a means for showing how things have changed through time.
 When photographs are used to support information in the news the images show the different ways life is valued at different levels.
 It may also be showing varied forms of ending one’s life as when photographs are used for documentation of crime scenes.

 Politics and Photographs

-Photographs are like stimuli which arouse certain feelings and desires; photographs can also inspire thoughts, embed conscience or awaken moral feelings.
-It can be an effective instrument to set off political consciousness through the images presented, especially those that takes on the subjects of human oppression, racial discrimination, evidences of poverty, political and historical events, or sometimes even just a simple picture of a person who has been known for causing distraught or inspiration to humanity.
+Photographs are like stimuli that arouse certain feelings and desires; photographs can also inspire thoughts, embed conscience, or awaken moral feelings.
+It can be an effective instrument to set off political consciousness through the images presented, especially those that take on the subjects of human oppression, racial discrimination, pieces of evidence of poverty, political and historical events, or sometimes even just a simple picture of a person who has been known for causing distraught or inspiration to humanity.

 Our World Shaped by Photographic Images

-Photographs give information, they are meant to show how the world looks like but sometimes photographs also hides information or pieces of reality.
-When pictures are edited, enhance or filtered, or even the way objects in a photograph are focused, there are some things which were meant to be hidden; the unwanted parts of the world are taken out to present only the good things.
-People accept the world as recorded from photographs and not on how they understand the reality of the world as they see it with their own eyes.
+Photographs give information, they are meant to show what the world looks like but sometimes photographs also hides information or pieces of reality.
+When pictures are edited, enhance, or filtered, or even the way objects in a photograph are focused, there are some things that were meant to be hidden; the unwanted parts of the world are taken out to present only the good things.
+People accept the world as recorded from photographs and not how they understand the reality of the world as they see it with their own eyes.

 My Final Take